BaldHead16/BaldHead16.github.io/asd-projects-old/sorting-exercise/README.md

 ## TODO 0: Study Existing Code (no coding)

-Before you begin working, you should notice that there are three JavaScript files already there.
+Before you begin working, you should notice that thre are three JavaScript files already there.
 They are as follows:

 <hr>